Israeli Jews: Genetics

 Israeli Jews encompass a diverse range of Jewish communities from around the world, such as Ashkenazi, Sephardi, Mizrahi, Beta Israel, Cochin, Bene Israel, and Karaite Jews, among others, representing roughly half of all Jewish people living today.
 This rich tapestry of Jewish diaspora communities contributes to the genetic composition of Israeli Jews, reflecting the diverse ancestral origins of those who immigrated to Israel.
 Over time, these communities are growing closer together and intermixing, resulting in a dynamic and evolving genetic makeup among Israeli Jews.

 Genetic studies have revealed that Jewish populations worldwide share a significant amount of Middle Eastern genetic ancestry, suggesting a common origin in the ancient Near East.
 This shared genetic heritage likely includes contributions from the Israelites and other ancient populations in the region.
 Jews also exhibit genetic signatures that indicate some degree of genetic admixture with local populations in the regions where they settled due to intermarriage, migrations, and other interactions with those populations throughout history.
 Jews of diverse ancestries exhibit genetic connections to neighboring non-Jewish populations in the Levant, such as the Lebanese, Samaritans, Palestinians, Bedouins, and Druze.
-Additionally, there are genetic connections to Southern European populations, including Cypriots, Italians (southern) and Greeks, which can be attributed to historical interactions and migrations.
+Additionally, Ashkenazi Jews show genetic ties to Eastern and Southern European populations, which can be attributed to historical interactions and migrations.